ashcode028/Music-Genre-Classification/README.md

 ### Gaussian NB
-We used a Simple Naive Bayes classifier, one vs Rest Naive Bayes as baseline models Used Hyperparameter testing to get better performance.
+We used a Simple Naive Bayes classifier, one vs Rest Naive Bayes as baseline models.
+Then used Hyperparameter testing to get better performance.

 ![](https://github.com/ashcode028/Music-Genre-Classification/blob/main/PLOTS_NB_KNN_SGD/ROC_NB.png)